Empowering women and discouraging deforestation

 Conserving the forest involves finding an alternative livelihood for forest community dwellers.
 The Society for the Conservation of Nature of Liberia (SCNL) understands that with the provision of an alternative livelihood, forest preservation can be achieved.
 As part of its many projects helping to transform the lives of forest community dwellers, SCNL through the Darwin Loan Program is providing Microloan to hundreds of women in Gbarpolu County.

-Under the established Darwin Microloan Program, with a cost of pounds 30,000.00, SCNL makes funds available to Micro Lender Intermediaries, who are community-based stakeholders, the Community Forest Management Body (CFMB), which loans to eligible borrowers particularly women in amounts up to a maximum of LD$25-50,000.00.
+Under the established Darwin Microloan Program, with a cost of Euros 30,000.00, SCNL makes funds available to Micro Lender Intermediaries, who are community-based stakeholders, the Community Forest Management Body (CFMB), which loans to eligible borrowers particularly women in amounts up to a maximum of LD$25-50,000.00.

 All credit decisions are made on the local level by the CFMB, with awareness and education from SCNL through the community mobilization officers.
 Public awareness and education about the small loan program, and the forest may help protect the communities.
 The involvement of local leaders and communities in managing and protecting the forest is necessary.